mdlulim/AdminCBD/README.md

-# Property Store Dashboard
+# CBI Admin Application

-This project is a Property Store Dashboard built in React.js.
+This project is a CBI Admin Application built in React.js.
 It uses React-Router for navigation and React-Bootstrap for layout.

 ## Getting Started